-While propane does have to be hauled in and stored, It has a lot of potential for back up heat.
+While propane does have to be hauled in and stored, It has a lot of potential an emergency heat source.
 You can get propane furnaces and heaters that require no electricity to operate or that need very little to run a fan.
 If you live near where it is feasible to get your own tanks filled or have a truck come occasionally.

 These wall heaters are a popular choice for quickly installing back up heat .
 They have an attractive blue flame and put out an amazing 30,000 BTUS of heat for a low price.
 This heater is vent free so you want to be make sure your home has some ventilation, especially if you have to use the heater a lot.
 This unit has a built-in oxygen depletion sensor for your safety.

 For inexpensive heat in a large central space this is a bargain for a heater.
 You get a heater that can heat up to 2,000 square feed and you can adjust the BTU output.
 It only weighs about 11 lbs so it is easy to store and move this heater around.
 The base is designed to make the heater hard to tip over.
 It is designed to provide 360 degrees of heat.
 A 10 ft regulator and hose is included.